Karine Jean-Pierre: Biden administration

-Jean-Pierre worked as a senior advisor to the Joe Biden 2020 presidential campaign.
+Jean-Pierre worked as a senior advisor to Joe Biden's 2020 presidential campaign.
 She joined the Biden team in May 2020, and explained to The Haitian Times that a desire to shape the future was especially motivating; she said that when she was approached by the campaign, she looked at her daughter and thought, "There is no way I can not get involved in this election."
 In August, it was announced that Jean-Pierre would serve as the Chief of Staff for Biden's vice presidential nominee, who had not yet been announced.

 On November 29, 2020, the Biden-Harris transition team announced that Jean-Pierre had been made Principal Deputy Press Secretary.
 On May 26, 2021, she gave her first White House press briefing, becoming the first openly LGBTQ person to do so and the first Black woman to do so since 1991.
 On May 5, 2022, it was announced that she would succeed Jen Psaki as White House Press Secretary on May 13.
 She is the first Black person and the first openly LGBTQ person to hold the position.

+During her tenure, Jean-Pierre often responded to press questions by citing the Hatch Act, a law which forbids civil-service employees from engaging in political action while on the job.
+Journalists criticized Jean-Pierre for this, arguing that she was using the Act to avoid answering their questions.
+In June 2023, the Office of Special Counsel (OSC), the government agency that enforces the Hatch Act, stated in a letter that Jean-Pierre had violated the act in briefings before the 2022 midterm election, in which she repeatedly made references to "MAGA Republicans", and referred to candidates as "mega MAGA Republican officials who don't believe in the rule of law".
+The OSC issued Jean-Pierre a warning, stating that it was not clear whether Jean-Pierre had willfully violated the law, but that further incidents could result in the OSC pursuing disciplinary action.
+Jean-Pierre said that she had been told that the phrasing was acceptable "in the context of talking about their policies, in talking about their values".
+In October 2023, the OSC issued Jean-Pierre another warning, having found she used the term "MAGA" again shortly after their original warning.
+As she had not used the term in her official capacity since that June, they declined to pursue disciplinary action.